AleGuarnieri/Web-apps/web_app_example/README.md

-# Link to Heroku app: https://web-app-python-example-1.herokuapp.com/
+# Link to Heroku webbapp: https://web-app-python-example-1.herokuapp.com/

 # Installation
 In order to run this web app you will need to install: flask, plotly